 A Brief History

 On June 1, 1813, the commander of the USS Chesapeake, James Lawrence, lay dying, and uttered the immortal words, “Don’t give up the ship!”
 Inspiring words are not always enough, for the Chesapeake was captured in that battle and was re-rigged as the HMS Chesapeake.
 We list 10 of the greatest military quotations, whether they achieved their intended result or not.
 (We cannot claim they are the 10 greatest, because of course that is strictly a matter of opinion.)
-Which ones would you add to the list?

 10. James Lawrence, “Don’t give up the ship!”